Mahdi-Alaee/Mahdi-alaee/README.md

 ## 🙋‍♂️ About Me

 - 🌱 I'm **18** years-old.
-- 👯 I am studying at the school of **software** and network engineering.
+- 👯 I am a software engineering student.
-- 👨‍💻 I’m currently learning GraphQl.
+- 👨‍💻 I’m currently looking for a job.
 - 🐱‍👤 I'm in love with the software engineering world.